nicotaing/yaml_record/README.md

 end
 ```

+Each storage adapter only defines a `read` and `write` interface and is easy to create.
+Checkout the [redis adapter](https://github.com/Nico-Taing/yaml_record/blob/master/lib/yaml_record/adapters/redis_store.rb) for an example of how simple they are to define.
 Feel free to create additional adapters and send them to us via a pull request.

 ## Example ##